Housing advice: coronavirus (COVID-19)

-Speak to your energy supplier if you’re struggling financially or in arrears with gas or electricity bills.
+Speak to your energy supplier if you are worried about your gas or electricity bills.
 You could get support including:

 - reduced bills or debt repayments

-- arrange for someone else to top up your meter
+- arrange for someone else to top up it up

 - add credit to your account automatically

 - send you a pre loaded top up card.